tingerrr/hydra/doc/chapters/2-guide/1-intro.typ

 #import "/doc/util.typ": mantys
 #import mantys: package

-Hydra is a package which aims to query and display section elements, such as headings,legal paragraphs, documentation sections, and whatever else may semantically declare the start of a document's section.
+HYDRA is a package which aims to query and display section elements, such as headings,legal paragraphs, documentation sections, and whatever else may semantically declare the start of a document's section.

 = Terminology & Semantics
 The following terms are frequently used in the remainider of this document.